aanas1010/Vaccine-Management-System/phase1/design_specification.md

   * CommandLine was a code smell (Bloaters)
   * With more time, CommandLine could be further cleaned by refactoring commonalities between use-case workflows into extracted functions which these use-case-specific functions call.
 As well, the large if-else block and the getValue function are most likely not implemented in a best-practice way and should be improved upon for phase 2.
 * Refactoring to implement the decorator design
-  * We are changing our implementation of service location, clinic and bookable clinic to implement the decorator design pattern
+  * We changed our implementation of service location, clinic and bookable clinic by using the decorator design pattern (see above).